FrankZRS/CoAPthon3/README.md

 Please also make sure that 'OCF Conformance Test Tool', the application that actually runs the tests, is installed on your PC; Check that it contains 'CTT_CLI.exe', which is the command line interface version of the test tool.

 ## Modifying the Script
-For 'client_attempt' to initiate OCF Certification Tests successfully, please follow the steps below to modify the script before running it:
+For 'autoctt_client' to initiate OCF Certification Tests successfully, please follow the steps below to modify the script before running it:

     1. Search for the 'Run OCF CTT' section of the script and locate where the subprocess.Popen() function is called, which contains the Powershell command to start a test run;